 - Bruising & Contusions – Bruising and contusions can occur from blunt trauma in a car accident.
 Symptoms of bruises include stiffness, swelling, tenderness around the area, and restricted mobility.
 Bruises can be alleviated by implementing rest, ice, compression and elevate (RICE).

-- Whiplash – Whiplash occurs when one’s head moves back and then abruptly front with significant amounts of force.
+- Whiplash – Whiplash occurs when in head-on crashes moves back and then abruptly front with significant amounts of force.
 Whiplash injuries are commonly sustained during auto accidents.

 - Broken Bones – Broken bones or fractures, can range from a small crack in the bone to a complete break of the bone.
 Many fractures occur when a bone is impacted by great amounts of external forces that the bone cannot handle.
 The two main types of broken bones are closed fractures – where the fracture does not penetrate through the skin – and an open fracture, also called a compound fracture – when the bone penetrates through the skin.
 Compound fractures are more serious and increases the possibility of infection from a break.